JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7892 days**.

-And here is a just a random fact -  **Columbia University is the second largest landowner in New York City, after the Catholic Church**.
+And here is a just a random fact -  **In Kentucky, it is illegal to carry ice cream in your back pocket**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)